12954 - Biostatistics Modulübersicht

 Part "Representation of results: graphs and tables"

-Basic concepts for a proper presentation of the results for journal publication.
+Basics for a proper presentation of the results for publication in journals.

 The course will be taught using the R program.
-R is a powerful software system designed for analysing, and graphing data.
+R is a powerful software system developed for analysing and graphically displaying data.
 R is an integrated programming environment, allowing users to script their own functions.
-Students will learn about:
+Students learn about:

 Mandatory Prerequisites:None